Print full article

 Malnutrition will often be noticeable to the doctor’s trained eye before it causes significant abnormalities in laboratory test results.
-During physical examinations, doctors will evaluate patients overall appearance: their skin and muscle tone, the amount of body fat they have, their height and weight, and their eating habits.
-In the case of infants and children, doctors will look for normal development and a normal rate of growth.
+During physical examinations, doctors and dieticians will evaluate patient's overall appearance: their skin and muscle tone, the amount of body fat they have, their height and weight, and their eating habits.
+In the case of infants and children, doctors and dieticians will look for normal development and a normal rate of growth.

 If there are signs of malnutrition, the doctor may order general laboratory screening tests to evaluate a patient’s blood cells and organ function.
 Additional individual tests may be ordered to look for specific vitamin and mineral deficiencies.
 If general malnutrition and/or specific deficiencies are diagnosed, laboratory testing may be used to monitor how the patient responds to treatment.
 A person who has malnutrition because of a chronic disease may need to have his or her nutritional status monitored on a regular basis.